On the total volume of the double hyperbolic space: Preliminaries

-\begin{remark} As $\mathbb{DH}^n$ is compact, so $\mathbb{DH}^n$ itself is a polytope, but without boundary.
-Also a finite intersection of \emph{any} closed half-spaces in $\mathbb{DH}^n$ is compact, and thus is automatically a polytope in $\mathbb{DH}^n$.
-Notice that while a convex polytope in $M^n$ is always \emph{convex} and homeomorphic to a closed ball, a polytope in $\mathbb{DH}^n$ can possibly contain a pair of connected components in $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$ respectively.
-Even when it is connected, it need not be homeomorphic to a closed ball, e.g., the intersection of two half-spaces in $\mathbb{DH}^n$ whose boundaries do not intersect is homeomorphic to $\mathbb{S}^{n-1}\times I$.
-Thus combinatorially a polytope in $\mathbb{DH}^n$ is drastically different from a convex polytope in $M^n$. \end{remark}
+\begin{remark} While a convex polytope in $M^n$ is always \emph{convex} and homeomorphic to a closed ball, this is not so for a polytope in $\mathbb{DH}^n$, e.g., it can possibly contain a pair of connected components in $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$ respectively.
+Also $\mathbb{DH}^n$ itself is a polytope, but without boundary. \end{remark}

-\begin{remark} For $n\ge 2$, it is known that the volume of a hyperbolic simplex is finite also if some of the vertices are on the boundary at infinity (see Haagerup and Munkholm \cite{HaagerupMunkholm}, see also Luo \cite{Luo:continuity} and Rivin \cite{Rivin:volumes}).
-As a polytope of type 2 can always be cut into those hyperbolic simplices (with ideal vertices allowed), so the volume of a polytope of type 2 is always finite for $n\ge 2$. \end{remark}

-In this paper we will focus on introducing a well defined volume on polytopes in $\mathbb{DH}^n$, such that it is compatible with the volume elements of both $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$.
-Particular attention is paid to polytopes that contain a non-trivial portion of $\partial\mathbb{H}^n$, namely, more than just a finite number of ideal points on $\partial\mathbb{H}^n$.
-In this case, if the polytope is restricted to $\mathbb{H}^n$ or $\mathbb{H}^n_{-}$, then the restricted part has unbounded volume, but the volume of the polytope in $\mathbb{DH}^n$ is shown to always be finite and may be complex valued (Theorem~\ref{theorem_volume_finite} and \ref{theorem_volume_real_imaginary}).